shubham271/Telnyx-Bulk-SMS-CURL/README.md

 **Telnyx Bulk SMS (CURL)**

-This is a k Shell script which enables user to send out bulk SMS using Telnyx SMS API endpoint v2
+This is a Shell script which enables user to send out bulk SMS using Telnyx SMS API endpoint v2

 Telnyx endpoint details can be found in the developer's page - https://developers.telnyx.com/docs/api/v2/messaging/Messages#createMessage